devfile/registry/CONTRIBUTING.md

 # Contributing to this registry

-This document outlines the requirements for contributing a devfile stack or sample to this repository
+This document outlines the requirements for contributing a devfile stack or sample to this repository.

 The [devfile registry structure](https://github.com/devfile/api/blob/main/docs/proposals/registry/registry-structure.md#repository-structure) design doc provides some useful background information on the structure of resources in a devfile registry (and its Git repository).